Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "No!
 Also, you and Jooyun need some fat on you!
 Is *cold* out.
 Cold moons can kill."

 Hoeff looked down at his own belly.
-Even with his newfound capacity to really pack on the size...a spare tire wouldn’t be something he’d ever manage, and boy had he tried.
+Even with his newfound capacity to really pack on the size... a spare tire wouldn’t be something he’d ever manage, and boy had he tried.
 Some would say that was a blessing but honestly?
 It really wasn’t.
 He’d have *loved* to have some reserves over the years, instead of constantly earning and then burning away his strength.

 "I’ll be fine," he promised.
 "But I wasn’t kidding.
 We’d miss you folk."